 We achieve development in partnership with Investment partners registered with Homes England.
-In 2019/20 and 2020/21 we worked with Equans (previously Engle) to secure funding to purchase and refurbish a supported housing scheme for young people in Coventry and to progress design work for our Young Workers Village in Sandwell.
-Our consortium of social landlords helps provide good quality moveon accommodation for young people when they are ready to leave St Basils.
+During the year we worked with Equans (previously Engle) to secure funding to refurbish three buildings to provide further housing for our Young Workers Village in Sandwell.
+Funding for the development has been received from, Homes England, Sandwell NHS Trust, Sandwell Metropolitan Borough Council, LandAid and other funders.
+Our consortium of social landlords helps provide good quality move-on accommodation for young people when they are ready to leave St Basils.
 We continue to develop productive partnerships with employers to enhance employment opportunities for young people.